DHTMLX/gantt-docs/data/desktop/troubleshooting.md

 Make sure that the `start_date`/`end_date` formats match the format you specify in the [`xml_date`](api/gantt_xml_date_config.md) config of gantt.

-##If you find something unusual in the property values
+###If you find something unusual in the property values

 Check what is stored in your database, probably the issue is there.
 If date formats don't match, either change the `xml_date` config, or modify the code that serialized task dates before outputting them to the client.

-##Check what is loaded into the gantt
+##Check what is loaded into the Gantt

 1. Open the browser console and run `gantt.getTaskByTime()`.